Dylan-86/dexetera-docs/docs/what-is-dexetera.md

 # What is Dexetera?

 Dexetera is a **decentralized exchange (DEX)** for trading synthetic futures contracts.
-Unlike centralized exchanges (like Coinbase or Kraken), Dexetera has no company, no central authority, and no KYC requirements.
-It operates entirely through smart contracts on the Arbitrum blockchain.
+Unlike centralized exchanges (like Coinbase or Kraken), Dexetera has no company, and no central authority.
+It operates entirely through smart contracts on the Hyperliquid blockchain.

 ## Core Concepts Explained